pthom/fiatlight_doc/docs/flgt/_sources/comparisons.md

-# Comparisons w. other frameworks
+# Comparisons w. other prototyping tools

 Fiatlight integrates features from various tools into a unified, flexible framework for rapid prototyping and exploration.